Jack Abbott (politician)

-Jack Simon Abbott (born 18 October 1990) Exeter is a British Labour and Co-operative Party politician serving as Member of Parliament (MP) for Ipswich since 2024.
+Jack Simon Abbott (born 18 October 1990) is a British Labour and Co-operative Party politician serving as Member of Parliament (MP) for Ipswich since 2024.

 Early life and career

-Abbott, born in Exeter, grew up in Suffolk, where he was educated at Debenham High School, before being privately educated at Framlingham College.
-He received a Bachelor of Arts in History from the University of Sheffield in 2012.
+Abbott was born in Exeter and grew up in Suffolk.
+He was educated at Debenham High School and later attended Framlingham College as a private student.
+He graduated with a Bachelor of Arts in History from the University of Sheffield in 2012.

-Abbott has worked in communications for several companies, and as an assistant to a Member of Parliament.
-He has been a teaching assistant at an Ipswich school, and was a Westminster lobbyist prior to his election to Parliament.
+Before entering Parliament, Abbott held several roles in communications and the renewable energy sector.
+He also served as a teaching assistant at an Ipswich school and worked as an assistant to a Member of Parliament.
+Prior to his election, he worked as a Westminster lobbyist.

 Political career

-Abbott was the Labour candidate for Central Suffolk and North Ipswich at the 2015 general election, coming second to Conservative Dan Poulter.
-He organised for Liz Kendall in the 2015 Labour leadership election and Owen Smith in 2016.
+Abbott first contested the Central Suffolk and North Ipswich seat at the 2015 general election, finishing second to the Conservative incumbent, Dan Poulter.
+During this period, he was active in internal party politics, organizing for Liz Kendall during the 2015 Labour leadership election and for Owen Smith in 2016.

-He was elected as Member of Suffolk County Council for Bridge ward in Ipswich in 2017.
-Abbott served as the Labour spokesperson for Children's Services, Education and Skills on the Council, and did not seek re-election in 2021.
+In 2017, he was elected to Suffolk County Council representing the Bridge ward in Ipswich.
+On the council, he served as the Labour spokesperson for Children's Services, Education, and Skills, focusing heavily on special educational needs (SEND) provision and mental health care.
+He did not seek re-election to the council in 2021.

-In 2022, he was selected as Labour's MP candidate for Ipswich, defeating his future colleague Alex Mayer in the contest.
-Abbott was elected as Member of Parliament for Ipswich at the 2024 general election, defeating the incumbent Conservative Tom Hunt.
+In 2022, Abbott was selected as the Labour candidate for Ipswich, defeating future colleague Alex Mayer in the selection contest.
+At the 2024 general election, he was elected MP for Ipswich with a majority of 7,403, defeating the incumbent Conservative Tom Hunt.

-Abbott opposed Kim Leadbeater's bill introducing assisted suicide into law and served on the committee examining the legislation.
-He later voted in favour of the bill.
+Since entering the House of Commons, Abbott has been an active member of several committees: